Khachatur01/corge-rs/README.md

 - Git (optional; required if you use a Git registry for dependencies)

 ## Installation
+- From crates.io (recommended):
+  - cargo install corge-rs
 - Local install from this repo:
   - cargo install --path .
 - Or run without installing:
   - cargo run -- <subcommand> [options]

-TODO: If this is published to crates.io, add the crate name and cargo install corge-rs instructions here.
+After publishing, the crate documentation will be available at: https://docs.rs/corge-rs

 ## Quick start
 Initialize a new C project in ./my_app as an executable (default):